Employers typically follow a bi-monthly payment schedule, with salaries paid every two weeks.

 - Federal Unemployment Tax Act (FUTA)

 In addition, you also have to abide by state payroll processing laws.
-Each state has its own rules governing minimum wage, payday schedules and recordkeeping.
+Each state has its own rules governing minimum wage, payday schedules and record keeping.
 Payroll compliance in the US can become cumbersome if you have employees in more than one state.

 If you have 1-2 employees in one state, you can process payroll manually.
 You will still need to keep records of things like hours worked, wages paid and worker classifications.
 But as you add more employees and contractors, you’ll need to use an automated solution for payroll processing.